19 Freelance Statistics 2026 – Facts & Global Trends

 Freelance Statistics By Country

-As of 2025, the United States has the largest number of freelancers worldwide, with 86.5 million, followed by the United Kingdom and Canada.
+The United States has the largest number of freelancers worldwide, with 74.6 million currently, followed by Brazil and India.

-Meanwhile, there are approximately 15 million freelancers in India.
+Meanwhile, there are approximately 4.2 million freelancers in the UK.

 Here is a list of countries with the highest number of freelancers: